 |File the FAFSA by:||File the PROFILE by:||If required - Submit student and parents’ federal taxes, W-2s, and verification worksheet to the financial aid office by:|

 |April 15||April 15||May 1|

-If the student is selected for verification by the federal processors or Reed College, federal, state, and institutional financial aid funds will not be disbursed to a student's account until the student and the dependent student’s parents use the IRS data retrieval tool to update the student’s FAFSA.
-Students and parents who file a tax return and are unable to use the IRS data retrieval tool must submit an IRS tax return transcript to the financial aid office.
+If the student is selected for verification by the federal processors or Reed College, federal, state, and institutional financial aid funds will not be disbursed to a student's account until the verification process has been completed.

 Returning after a Leave of Absence

 Reed students who have been granted a leave of absence may apply for financial assistance on the same basis as continuing students, with the same forms, income tax return requirements, and deadlines.
 Applications for financial aid completed after the May 1 deadline will be considered on a funds-available basis.
 There is no different application deadline for students entering in spring semester.
 Students on leave should consult the Reed College Financial Aid website for application instructions and deadlines.

 Reed students who have been granted a medical leave of absence may file for financial assistance on the same basis as continuing students, with the same forms, income tax return requirements, and deadlines.
 Applications for financial aid completed after the May 1 deadline will be considered on a funds-available basis.
 There is no different application deadline for students entering in spring semester.
 Students should be in contact with the student services office about the readmission process.
 Financial aid application instructions and deadlines may be found on the Reed College Financial Aid website.